melonDS-emu/melonDS/README.md

 ## TODO LIST

+ * DSi emulation
+ * the impossible quest of pixel-perfect 3D graphics
  * improve libui and the emulator UI
  * support for rendering screens to separate windows
  * emulating some fancy addons